bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 # Write the Smart Contract

 Now we can write the smart contract, which will call our previously created off-chain handler.
+Our contract has two purposes:

+1. Intentionally burn ETH gas (in order to test gas estimation logic).
+2. Count how many times the contract has been called based on certain inputs and errors.

-You can find the needed `HybridAccount` Contract along with its dependencies as in our [repository](https://github.com/bobanetwork/account-abstraction-hc/blob/hc-dev/contracts/samples/HybridAccount.sol).
+You can find the needed `HybridAccount` contract along with its dependencies in our [repository](https://github.com/bobanetwork/account-abstraction-hc/contracts/samples/HybridAccount.sol).
 Additionally, the contract is pulled in as a submodule when you checkout our [`rundler-hc` repository](https://github.com/bobanetwork/rundler-hc).

-In the first part of our own contract, let's create a mapping for the counters and define a `demoAddr`.
-This address will then be part of the `HybridAccount`.
+## Waste Gas

+To start our contract, we need to import our `HybridAccount` contract and define functions `countFail()` and `justemit()`, the second of which will be used to emit the event `CalledFrom` for troubleshooting:

 ```solidity
 // SPDX-License-Identifier: GPL-3.0